Vision-Language Models for Infrared Industrial Sensing in Additive Manufacturing Scene Description: Experimental Setup

 \subsection{Data Collection}

 The Prusa MK3S 3D printer was used to test the framework as a representative manufacturing platform.
-A FLIR Boson thermal infrared camera was mounted above the printer's build plate to capture top-down images of the heated bed after printing.
+A FLIR Boson thermal infrared camera was mounted above the printer's build plate to capture top-down images of the heated bed after printing and provide a consistent view across all experiments.
+The positioning of the infrared camera can influence the captured thermal patterns, particularly in enclosed build chambers where reflections and occlusions may occur.
+Since the task focuses on relative thermal contrast for binary object presence detection, no explicit radiometric or geometric calibration was required.
+Infrared images were captured after print completion to evaluate object presence under controlled thermal conditions.
 Figure~\ref{fig:experiment} shows the experimental setup that was used for data collection.
 All test parts were fabricated using PETG filament with the nozzle temperature set to $\sim$230 °C and the bed temperature maintained between 85–110 °C. The collected dataset consists of two classes: object present and object absent.
 To evaluate the effect of thermal contrast between the surface and the printed part on predictions, data points were captured under a hot build plate ($\sim$85°C) and a room temperature build plate ($\sim$34°C).
 In total, 200 images were captured, with a balanced distribution across the two categories and temperature conditions.
+For each printed part, infrared images were captured both immediately after printing on a hot build plate and again after cooling to room temperature.
+This was done to ensure that the same object geometries were represented under both temperature conditions.
 To further evaluate generalization, objects with different geometries, shapes, and sizes were printed.
+The printed parts were intentionally chosen with different shapes and sizes, ranging roughly from 50 to 150 mm in maximum planar extent and 4 to 70 mm in height, to expose the method to a variety of thermal appearances and evaluate how robust the zero-shot object presence detection is across different configurations.
 Figure~\ref{fig:parts} shows examples of the printed objects used in this study.